 Contact authorized dealers of this product.
-If they can't supply original replacement part(s), call DESA Heating, LLC at 1-866-672-6040 for referral information.
-A list of authorized dealers can be found by visiting www.desatech.com.
-When calling DESA Heating, LLC, have ready:
+If they can't supply original replacement part(s), call DESA Heating Products at 1-866-672-6040 for referral information.

+When calling DESA Heating Products, have ready

-- model and serial numbers of your heater - · the replacement part number
+- model number of your heater - · the replacement part number